Data Processing

 response_key: 'answer'

-• format: some dataset format config items, which are used to map original data field names to unified ones.
+: some dataset format config items, which are used to map original data field names to unified ones.

-In addition, there are several config items related to the data active iterator, which is used to prepare a better dataset.
+part, which is used to prepare a better dataset.
 The core part of the data active iterator, Data-Juicer, provides tens of operators to help clean or calculate key information for each sample in the dataset.
 You can configure this part depending on how familiar you are with Data-Juicer.

 Not familiar with Data-Juicer

-If you are not familiar with Data-Juicer, the data module provides a natural-language-based method to config the data processing recipe.
+If you are not familiar with Data-Juicer, the data processor provides a natural-language-based method to config the data processing recipe.
 What you need to do is only describe the demands of how you want to prepare for the raw dataset, and an agent will be invoked to arrange the data processing recipe for you.
 Here is an example:

 data_processor: